 Five optional mentoring days to assist you with the completion of your portfolio and to help with the development of your forest school.

 The Level 3 course will prepare you to plan, deliver and monitor all aspects of a Forest School programme.

-We will discuss up to date theories on the Forest school approach to learning, the holistic development of Forest School learners and a positive attitude to risk taking.
+We will discuss up to date theories on the Forest School approach to learning, the holistic development of Forest School learners and a positive attitude to risk taking.
 The practical outdoor learning will include tool use and the safe lighting, management and use of a camp fire in a Forest School setting, safe use of a range of hand tools and a variety of outdoor games and activities.
-Also covered will be the identification of woodland flora and fauna, and the sustainable use of a woodland within the context of Forest schools.
+Also covered will be the identification of woodland flora and fauna, and the sustainable use of a woodland within the context of Forest School.
 The course will be run on Forest School principles, so you will see the Forest School ethos in action.

 What will I need for the course?

 Once your application is confirmed you will be sent a full kit list but this is what you will need for the 5 day course.

 Please make sure you bring the following with you each day:

 - Suitable outdoor clothing for the weather conditions (trousers, not shorts)

 - Stout shoes or boots, please do not wear sandals